cfpb/design-system/docs/components/featured-content-modules.md

   either a left-hand navigation or right-hand sidebar.

+  ###### When other options are better

+  * When the content is an integral, long-term part of the intended user journey, then it should have a more permanent home on the page.

+  * When there’s no link or video for the user to interact with.
+If you just want to visually differentiate your content from its surroundings, consider using a well or inline text instead.

   **Content guidelines**

+  FCMs contain a headline, descriptive body copy text, an optional call-to-action link, and a graphical element related to the piece of content being featured.
+They are a “mini story” and never simply a dominant visual.

+  * Headings should be as succinct as possible and 35 characters or less (including spaces).

+  * Descriptions should be action-oriented and let the user know what they will get out of the featured content and how it's related to the main page content, not just what it is.
+Descriptions should be 160 characters or less (including spaces).

+  * Links serve as a call-to-action, so they should begin with an action verb like “explore,” “read,” “learn,” or “discover.”
+When using an action verb, be specific and tie the action back to the content and what the user will get from it.
+As a best practice, only include up to one link in a FCM.
+Link text should be 35 characters or less (including spaces).

+  * Do not include a link with a video FCM.
+In a FCM that features video, the desired action is for the user to play the video, so the play button serves as a visual call-to-action.
+This makes it especially important for the description in the FCM to be action-oriented.
+Encourage users to take the action of watching the video, and relate directly back to the video content and what they’ll get out of it.

   Text is full-width and displayed above the visual in the default/mobile view.
   When creating a static image for the visual, it should be 1076px × 606px (a